-<20> Section 3.2.2: In a Windows implementation, the default value for the MDAC/WDAC and SNAC Client Request Timers is zero, which is interpreted as no timeout.
-For a SqlClient Client Request the default value is 30 seconds.
-Please refer to Microsoft Data Access Components ([MSDN-MDAC]) for the data access drivers mentioned here.
+<46> Section 3.2.2: In Microsoft implementations, the default value for the Microsoft/Windows Data Access Components (MDAC/WDAC) and SNAC Client Request Timers is zero, which is interpreted as no timeout.
+For a SqlClient Client Request, the default value is 30 seconds.
+For a description of the data access drivers, see [MSDN-MDAC].

-<21> Section 3.2.2: In a Windows implementation the default setting for MDAC/WDAC and SNAC Cancel Timer values is 120 seconds.
-For a SqlClient Cancel Timer the default value is 5 seconds.
-Please refer to Microsoft Data Access Components ([MSDN-MDAC]) for the data access drivers mentioned here.
+<47> Section 3.2.2: In Microsoft implementations, the default setting for MDAC/WDAC and SNAC Cancel Timer values is 120 seconds.
+For a SqlClient Cancel Timer, the default value is 5 seconds.
+For a description of the data access drivers, see [MSDN-MDAC].